Herbert R. Temple Jr.: Retirement

 After retiring from the military, Temple was a defense consultant for government and private business, and led congressional directed studies related to civil-military planning for defense from weapons of mass destruction.
 He also served on Secretary of Defense study groups on Quality of Life in the Armed Forces and Readiness of the Armed Forces.

 Temple moved to Palm Desert, California and became active in local affairs.
-He is past president of Lincoln Club of the Coachella Valley and past president of the World Affairs Council of the Desert.
+He was past president of Lincoln Club of the Coachella Valley and past president of the World Affairs Council of the Desert.
 He was also appointed to serve on the Riverside County Veterans Committee.